ultimicro/composer-stringtemplate/README.md

     .AddTemplateRepository<RepositoryImplementation>();
 ```

-`RepositoryImplementation` is an implementation of `ITemplateRepository`.
+You need to provide `RepositoryImplementation`, which is `ITemplateRepository` implementation.

 ### Template syntax

-We use [formal syntax](https://github.com/antlr/stringtemplate4/blob/master/doc/cheatsheet.md#groups) (AKA. group syntax) with `$` as delimiter.
-You need to
+The `TemplateData.Template` is a StringTemplate 4 template in a [formal syntax](https://github.com/antlr/stringtemplate4/blob/master/doc/cheatsheet.md#groups)
-define the following templates for each email:
+(AKA. group syntax) with `$` as delimiter.
+You need to define the following templates for each email template:

 - `subject(recipients, data)`: Subject template.
 - `plain(recipients, data)`: Plain text body message.